intel-analytics/ipex-llm/ppml/trusted-deep-learning/README.md

 ### Running distributed training using Kubernetes

-If you want to boot multiple training processes using kubernetes, then please pay attention to the following cluster config, which will have a huge impact on training speed.
+If Kubernetes is used to boot multiple PyTorch training processes, then please pay attention to the following cluster configs, which may have a huge impact on training speed.

 #### Node CPU manager